oroinc/platform/src/Oro/Bundle/AttachmentBundle/Resources/doc/api/file.md

 #### get_subresource

-Retrieve the record of the user who is the owner of a specific file record.
+Retrieve a record of the user who is the owner of a specific file record.

 #### get_relationship